Tax10 min read2 June 2026Updated: 16 June 2026

 Overview of Two Tax Regimes

-New Regime: Simpler tax with lower tax rates but NO deductions allowed (except standard ₹75K).
-Old Regime: Traditional tax with higher slabs BUT many deductions allowed (80C, 80D, HRA, home loan interest, NPS).
-From FY 2023-24, New Regime is default, but you can choose Old Regime.
+Old Regime: Traditional tax with higher base slabs BUT allows numerous deductions (80C, 80D, HRA, home loan interest, NPS).
+Ideal for high earners with mortgages and investments.
+From FY 2023-24, New Regime is default - you automatically opt in unless you specifically choose Old Regime.

 New Tax Regime Slabs 2025-26